ruyadorno/create-test/README.md

-# create-index
+# create-test

-Puts an empty `index.js` into current working dir.
+Puts an empty `test.js` into current working dir.
 Meant for testing only.

 ## Usage

-`npm exec @ruyadorno/create-index`
+`npm exec @ruyadorno/create-test`